engeir/northern-lights-forecast/README.rst

 to the script to set cron to run as described above, or edit to a custom
 setting: https://crontab.guru/

-When setting up crop, the python environment and the tesseract executable has to be included to path in the cron script.
+When setting up cron, the python environment and the tesseract executable has to be included to path in the cron script.
 If the older version using selenium is used then geckodriver is needed in path.